nailec1911/special_tictactoe/README.md

 # special_tictactoe
 Different version of a tictactoe in python, but with some (a lot) constraints.\
-Yes, the code in this repo is ugly, the goal of this project is to code with constraints, so the exact opposite of clean code.
+Yes, the code in this repo is ugly, the goal of this project is to code with constraints, so the exact opposite of clean code.\
+This is the first time I try to do this type of stuff, so there is probably a lot of room for improvement.

 ## What is it ?
 Here are different version of the famous tictactoe, to play in the terminal, depending on the version, it's 1 or 2 player and you can choose the map size.
 A map of size 3 is the standard grid, you need to do a line of the map's size to win.\